crybapp/web/README.md

 ## Codebase

-The codebase for `@cryb/web` is written in HTML, CSS and JS, utilising Vue and Nuxt.js, plus `@cryb/borealis` for the CSS styles.
+The codebase for `@cryb/web` is written in HTML and JS, utilising Vue and Nuxt.js, plus `@cryb/borealis` for the CSS styles.

 ### Folder Structure